 Any student on a Psychology degree who has finished their second year and successfully completed a Research Methods module (PSY2004/ PSY 2005) can apply.

 Yes.
 The University supports students to work abroad within the EU as part of their placement year.
 The Student Exchange Team can provide further advice on applying for a work placement overseas and potential ERASMUS scholarships that are available.
-Further information including contact details is available here.
+Visit our Study abroad and exchanges page for further information including contact details.

 Yes.
 EU students can work throughout the EU so are eligible for a work placement the same as any UK student.
 For non-EU international students it is still possible, but you may be required to apply for a visa.
 The University cannot provide visa advice in these instances so you will be required to make the application yourself.